reichlab/docs.zoltardata/docs/Forecasts.md

 1. Click the green upload button.
 1. If the file is OK then you will be taken to an upload file job detail page that shows the status of your upload, with the message "Queued the forecast file __ for uploading.", where __ is your file's name.
 See [Check an upload's status](#check_an_uploads_status) below for this page's details.
 1. Once the upload is successful (you can refresh the upload file job page to check) then you will see it next to the selected time zero on the [model detail page](ModelDetailPage.md).
+1. If there was a problem uploading then you will see the upload's status as **FAILED**.
+The **Failure** section will provide some information to help debug the problem.

 ## Download a forecast